«prev next»

 As an example of a proposition that contains multiple levels of nesting (and also as a great introduction of the subject of logic in its own right), consider one of the oldest (it was already known by Stoics at 3rd century B.C.) and most famous propositions ever, namely the modus ponens.

-Modus ponens is a proposition that states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.
+Modus ponens is a proposition that is composed of two other propositions (which here we denote $A$ and $B$) and it states that if proposition $A$ is true and also if proposition $(A → B)$ is true (that is if $A$ implies $B$), then $B$ is true as well.
 For example, if we know that “Socrates is a human” and that “humans are mortal” (or “being human implies being mortal”), we also know that “Socrates is mortal.”

 Modus ponens

-Let’s dive into it.
-The proposition is composed of two other propositions in a $follows$ relation, where the proposition that follows ($B$) is primary, but the proposition from which $B$ follows is not primary (let’s call that one $C$ - so the whole proposition becomes $C → B$.)
+Let’s dive into this proposition.
+We can see that it is composed of two other propositions in a $follows$ relation, where the proposition that follows ($B$) is primary, but the proposition from which $B$ follows is not primary (let’s call that one $C$ - so the whole proposition becomes $C → B$.)

 Going one more level down, we notice that the $C$ propositions is itself composed of two propositions in an and, relationship - $A$ and let’s call the other one $D$ (so $A ∧ D$), where $D$ is itself composed of two propositions, this time in a $follows$ relationship - $A → B$.
 But all of this is better visualized in the diagram.